Chatterino/api/README.md

     "channel_id": "22484632", // twitch user id
     "type": "sub",            // string describing what type of emote set this is (e.g. "sub") "custom": false           // indicates whether this is added/modified by us or straight passthrough from the twitchemotes api
-}
+    "tier": 1,                // integer describing what tier the sub emote is part of }
 ```